glouppe/info8006-introduction-to-ai/lecture2.md

 ## Offline vs. Online solving

 - Problem-solving agents are *offline*.
 The solution is executed "eyes closed", ignoring the percepts.
 - *Online* problem solving involves acting without complete knowledge.
+In this case, the sequence of actions might be recomputed at each step.

 ---